Nemeritz/Warlords-Reborn/README.md

 # README #

 This README would normally document whatever steps are necessary to get your application up and running.

 Diagrams are located in the project folder:
 * mvc-diagram.pdf

+Report and presentation is also there:
+* Report.pdf
-* package-diagram.png
+* Presentation.pptx

 ## Dependencies ##